quii/learn-go-with-tests/reflection.md

 The [reflect package](https://pkg.go.dev/reflect) has a function `ValueOf` which returns us a `Value` of a given variable.
 This has ways for us to inspect a value, including its fields which we use on the next line.

-We then make some very optimistic assumptions about the value passed in
+We then make some very optimistic assumptions about the value passed in:

-- We look at the first and only field, there may be no fields at all which would cause a panic
+- We look at the first and only field.
+However, there may be no fields at all, which would cause a panic.
-- We then call `String()` which returns the underlying value as a string but we know it would be wrong if the field was something other than a string.
+- We then call `String()`, which returns the underlying value as a string.
+However, this would be wrong if the field was something other than a string.

 ## Refactor